aws-samples/alexa-skill-authentication/README.md

 2. In the root directory `alexa-skill-authentication`, you should see a file named 'deploy-lambda.sh'.
 This will let you deploy the Skill's backend code as a Lambda function.
 Ensure you edit this file to replace the name of the S3 bucket as found in your AWS account.

-3. Deploy the lambda function by executing the `deploy-lambda.sh` file.
+3. Deploy the lambda function by executing the `deploy-lambda.sh` file (Change permissions of this file by executing the command `chmod +x deploy-lambda.sh` if need be.).
 Make note of the name of the Lambda function and its ARN.
-You will need it in the subsequent steps.
+You will need it in subsequent steps.

 4. Configure the Alexa Skill Kit as a Trigger to the Lambda function by running this command.